Pedro Coloma, Baron of Bornhem: Career

 Coloma arrived in the Low Countries in 1577, to fight against the Dutch Revolt, and in 1586 bought the lordship of Bornhem in Flanders.
 He built a manor house on the site of Bornem Castle.
 He also restored and improved the medieval duck decoy on the estate, and in 1603 founded a religious community that is now Bornem Abbey.

+He died in Brussels on 27 December 1621 and was buried in Bornem.